Meteorix/pylcs/README.md

 [The longest common subsequence](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) problem is the problem of finding the longest subsequence common to all sequences in a set of sequences (often just two sequences).

 [The longest common substring](https://en.wikipedia.org/wiki/Longest_common_substring_problem) problem is to find the longest string (or strings) that is a substring (or are substrings) of two or more strings.

+[Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), aka ``edit distance`` is also supported.
+Emm...forget the package name.
+Example usage is in [tests](./tests/test_pylcs.py).

-We also support Chinese(or any UTF-8) string
+We also support Chinese(or any UTF-8) string.

 Install